sunarch/f_tj_tomjoro-github-io/_posts/2017-01-31-world-changed.md

 When something does go wrong (which still can happen of course, and does!), there is a sophisticated layer of error handling, reporting and recovering to back you up.
 I like to think of it as safety first, with well rehearsed rapid responding emergency services (OTP).
 Uses pattern matching and other constructs to make coding more declarative, in order to make the intent clearer, and easier to understand.
-I could go on all day about the cool stuff, like the how sweet the pre-emptive scheduler is, how the processes work, etc, but it I will sound like a raving madman.
-Maybe you should just go and try it for yourself. http://elixir-lang.org
+I could go on all day about the cool stuff, like the how sweet the pre-emptive scheduler is, how the processes work, the compiler, etc, but it I will sound like a raving madman.
+Maybe you should just go and try it for yourself.
+[Elixir Language Website](http://elixir-lang.org)

 # Conclusion